xiangzhennan/shitcode-web/README.md

 [Click here](portfolio/Evaluation/README.md) to see:

 a.
-Details of design evaluation
+Details of evaluation of our design

 b.
 Unit testing / Functional testing